About this project

 This vehicle was custom built by Studebaker for the 1893 World's Columbian Exposition held in Chicago.
-The Exposition Wagon was more commonly referred to as the “Aluminum Wagon” because all metal components were made from cast and hand wrought aluminum which was considered to be a rare and precious metal at that time.
+The Exposition Wagon was more commonly referred to as the “Aluminum Wagon” because all metal components were made from cast and hand wrought aluminum, which was considered to be a rare and precious metal at that time.
 The Studebaker Museum contacted B.R.
 Howard to conserve several historic vehicles made possible through a Save America's Treasures grant, including this wagon.

 The missing gilt brass lettering was replicated using molds taken from extant elements or patterns based upon historic photographs of the Columbian Exposition Wagon.
-Replicas were cast in synthetic resins and oil gilded to blend with the original elements and attached using the holes made during the time of manufacture.
+Replicas were recast and attached using the holes made during the time of manufacture.

-Upon completion, the vehicle was once again photographically documented prior to its return to the Studebaker National Museum.
+Upon completion, the vehicle was safely returned to the Studebaker National Museum for exhibit.